tolitius/mount/README.md

 where `(create-conn)` is defined elsewhere, can be right above it.

-In case this state needs to be cleaned / destryed between reloads, there is also a `:stop`
+In case this state needs to be cleaned / destryed between reloads, there is also `:stop`

 ```clojure
 (defstate conn :start (create-conn)
                :stop (disconnect conn))
 ```

 That is pretty much it.
-But wait, there is more.. this state is a top level being, which means it can be simply `required` by other namespaces.
+But wait, there is more.. this state is _a top level being_, which means it can be simply `required` by other namespaces.

 ### Using State